Legal Ownership Of Your Brand Name

 1.Search for any infringes

-Google has an alert system that you can use whenever there is an infringement you can notice and can take suitable action.
+Google has an alert system that you can use whenever there is an infringement.
+You can notice and take suitable action.

 When you send a takedown note to the infringing party, you need to let them know through your lawyer, that you own the brand name by the law and they should remove all the infringing marks from their products, servers, etc.